Updated November 2017

 turns into one.
 While it might not top your list as a super important feature, we have to admit that we think it's cool.
 During testing, there were certain features that we found necessary to include in a long winter jacket - double zippers, fleece-lined pockets, insulated hoods, etc. A lot of the features we tested catered to comfort, as well as functionality.

 The Camp Hooded jacket has an large interior pocket that turns in on itself and becomes a travel pillow.
 The other side of the pillow is lined with soft fleece.
 A unique feature for sure, but it's a struggle to get the jacket to fit into the pocket.

 One of the most overlooked but crucial features when buying a winter jacket is the hood.
-A thick insulated hood makes a huge difference in cold weather, as opposed to a thin non-insulated hood.
-For someone living in a climate that gets heavy snow and cold temps, a hood with thick insulation and faux or real fur will protect your face and keep you warm.
+A thickly insulated hood makes a huge difference in cold weather, as opposed to a thin non-insulated hood.
+For someone living in a climate that gets heavy snow and freezing temps, a hood with thick insulation and faux or real fur will protect your face and keep you warm.
 We understand that the real fur can be controversial and not for everyone.
 Feel free to read more about this in our Sourcing Ethics

 section of our buying advice.
 The Canada Goose Camp

 offers a two-way adjustable hood for an even tighter fit on those extra windy days.
-Detachable hoods are common, and offer versatility, but what if you get caught outside in a storm without it?
+Detachable hoods are typical, and offer versatility, but what if you get caught outside in a storm without it?
 The hood on the Patagonia Downtown Parka

 doubles as a neck buff; perfect for when you want it, and stowable for when you don't.